Biography and current work

 Before joining EPFL, Edouard spent 18 years in the US, where he studied at Stanford and co-founded two startups: VMware and Nuova Systems (acquired by Cisco).
 At VMware from 1998 until 2005, he played many roles including CTO.
 At Nuova/Cisco from 2005 until 2011, he helped build the core engineering team and became the VP/CTO of Cisco’s Server, Access, and Virtualization Technology Group, a group that brought to market Cisco’s Unified Computing System (UCS) platform for virtualized datacenters.

 Together with his colleagues, he received the ACM Software System Award for VMware 1.0 in 2009.
 His paper Disco: Running Commodity Operating Systems on Scalable Multiprocessors" received a Best Paper Award at SOSP '97 and was entered into the ACM SIGOPS Hall of Fame Award in 2008.
-He also received the Infoworld “Top 25 CTO Award” (2004) while at VMware.
+At EPFL, he received the OSDI 2014 Best Paper Award for his work on the IX dataplane operating system

 EducationPh.D., Computer Science, Stanford University, 2012